WEEE – Waste Electrical and Electronic Equipment

 But our responsibility also goes far beyond this, to when those machines reach the end of their lives.
 It's why we advocate the European Union's WEEE (Waste Electrical and Electronic Equipment) directive, which ensures electrical and electronic equipment is disposed of in an environmentally-friendly way.

-What is the WEEE directive?
+What is the WEEE directive and the WEEE Regulations?

-What does the WEEE directive mean?
+What do the WEEE directive and Regulations mean?

-How does the WEEE directive work?
+How do the WEEE directive and Regulations work?

 All manufacturers like Dyson are responsible for the disposal of end-of-life electrical goods in an environmentally friendly way.